openhab/openhab-addons/bundles/org.openhab.binding.fmiweather/README.md

 There are two supported things:

 - `observation` thing shows current weather observation for a given station.
 Data is updated automatically every 10 minutes.
-- `forecast` thing shows current weather observation for a given station.
+- `forecast` thing shows forecasted weather conditions for a location.
 Data is updated automatically every 20 minutes.

 ## Discovery